 Cloudhead Games’ The Gallery: Call of Darkseed is one of the launch titles for HTC Vive.
 The fantasy-adventure game follows a reclusive protagonist on a dangerous quest to obtain an ancient device called The Machine.

 The Vive also comes with a trio of free games that showcase the capabilities of Valve’s headset: Job Simulator: The 2050 Archives, Tilt Brush, and Fantastic Contraption.

-Playstation VR also has the wide selection of interesting titles at launch.
+Playstation VR also had a wide selection of interesting titles at launch.
 The company has confirmed that over 230 developers are signed up to develop games for VR.
-Tekken 7, Gran Turismo Sport, and 100ft Robot Golf are just some of the projects in the works.
+Tekken 7, Gran Turismo Sport, and Resident Evil 7 are just some of the games on the way.